IORoot/htmltree/README.md

 ###  6.2. <a name='githubtemplate'></a>github template

-This template is stylised like the github repository file-browser.
+This template is stylised with TailwindCSS and is crafted to look like the github repository file-browser.
 Contains custom images, dynamic SVGs, File and folder icons as well as more file details.

 Usage:
 ```bash